I've been a film buff since childhood, and I love writing about and reviewing my favorites.

-Berenger chose not to return for a sequel, so 1998's Substitute 2: School's Out introduces Treat Williams as Karl Thomasson, a fellow mercenary and apparent associate of Shale's.
-Thomasson's brother is a teacher at a gang-infested Brooklyn high school, who is murdered when he interrupts a car-jacking in progress near the campus.
+Berenger chose not to return for a sequel, so 1998's Substitute 2: School's Out introduced Treat Williams as Karl Thomasson, a fellow mercenary and apparent associate of Shale's.
+Thomasson's brother is a teacher at a Brooklyn high school who is murdered when he interrupts a car-jacking in progress near campus.
 After his brother's funeral, the merc gets a job at the school, takes over a class full of violent ne'er do-wells, and naturally teaches them the error of their ways.

 "The Substitute 3: Winner Takes All" Trailer